bengrunfeld/open-source-erp/README.md

 # Open Source ERP – OSERP

 A Quickbooks-inspired Django based ERP that is completely open source.
-This app will be a [12Factor](http://12factor.net/) app that will be deployable to [Heroku](http://heroku.com) and [Deis](http://deis.io)
+This app will be a [12Factor](http://12factor.net/) app that will be easily deployable to public clouds such as [Amazon EC2](http://aws.amazon.com/ec2/) by using PaaS's such as [Heroku](http://heroku.com) and [Deis](http://deis.io).

 ## What is OSERP

 OSERP is an open source ERP that allows you to store details about your Customers and Products, enter Orders and generate Invoices for them.
-OSERP also allows you to generate in-depth sales reports and provides granular analytics.
+OSERP also allows you to generate in-depth Sales Reports and provides you with granular Analytics.

 ## Why use OSERP

 ### Save on business expenses

 With the rising cost of doing business today, it is a necessity for organizations large and small to avoid unnecessary expenses.
-OSERP is 100% and is falls under the GNU licence.
+OSERP is 100% free and is falls under the Apache License, Version 2.0.
 That means that it is completely free to download, use and modify.

 ### Deploy effortlessly to the cloud